 While releasing one or two of the commercially available soldier bug eggs once or twice a month controls the caterpillars on a single desert rose, they're expensive for that purpose.
-If you spot the brown bugs or their round, metallic-bronze eggs in your garden, leave them alone; they don't harm the plants and could save them.
+If you spot the brown bugs or their round, metallic-bronze eggs in your garden, leave them alone.
+The beneficial insects don't harm the plants and could save them.

-To manage the early-stage caterpillars, prune the infested leaves; freeze them in a sealed plastic bag for a day, and dispose of them in the trash.
+To manage the early-stage caterpillars, cut away the infested leaves with sharp pruning shears.
+Freeze the infested plant parts in a sealed plastic bag for a day to kill the the young caterpillars.
+Dispose of the plant debris in the trash.
 Wear gloves to protect yourself from the oozing sap, and disinfect your tools in rubbing alcohol between cuts and when you finish so they don't spread disease.

-Again wearing gloves, hand-pick late-stage caterpillars and drown them in soapy water.
+Again wearing gloves, hand-pick late-stage caterpillars.
+You can either freeze them in a bag or drown them in soapy water to kill them.